MEET OUR TEAM

 GLOBAL ADVISORY BOARD

-The Global Advisory Board is comprised of WMI Scholars who are invested in the scholar experience and exemplify the values of partnership and community leadership.
+The Global Advisory Board is comprised of WMI Scholars and Alumni who are invested in the scholar experience and exemplify the values of partnership and community leadership.
 Board members provide insight, direction and recommendations for the growth of our organization and are integral to ongoing program development and implementation.
 Each member works 10 hours a month and serves a two year term.

 Kenya